23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 First of all, I absolutely adore the colors here; who knew that blue and yellow work so well together!
 Secondly, I love the little lemon slices the creator used as tabs for all the different weekly spreads that month.

 I adore how beautiful and colorful this layout is.
-Seems like the creator used Tombow Twin Tone markers, that are definitely perfect for capturing the deliciousness of honey!
+Seems like the creator used Tombow Twin Tone markers, which are definitely perfect for capturing the deliciousness of honey!

 Here is my take on a floral weekly spread.
 Since I made the daily boxes smaller, there was still plenty of space for the floral doodles and all the other small elements I needed in that week.